lingmann/dcos/docs/package_concepts.md

 # Package concepts

 *Package Name*: The name which other packages will know this package by, used so that.
 Package names must be valid linux folder names, are case insensitive / always lower case.
 Valid characters are [a-zA-Z0-9@._+-].
 They may not start with a hyphen or a dot.
+Must be at least 1 character long.

 *Package ID*: `name-id` Combination package name + arbitrary other information (likely some sort of version indicator).
 The packaging system just cares that it can extract the package name from a package id, as well as can fetch the package from.
 The package id may not contain a '-'.
 Valid characters are [a-zA-Z0-9@._+-]

 ## Install directories

 The packaging system makes use of some *well-known directories*.
 Well-known directories are used so that packages can find information from other packages without having to know the exact package version some piece is coming from.

 ## Package